STUDEC/coding-dojo/README.md

-# coding-dojo
+# Coding-dojo repository
-Repository to use during the coding dojo geek party
+This repository is used to store all the coding dojo done during STUDEC geek party.

-# Documentation of the coding-dojo
+# Coding-dojo documentation
 https://studec.github.io/coding-dojo/